 • Nutrition, Congregate Dining Facilities, In Home Aid and Other Services: We are in contact with local governments and service providers to track opening status by county across the region.

 We know these are uncertain and disruptive times.
 Centralina is here to support our local governments as they respond and help to share information about our region’s response.
+We’ve complied the following status chart regarding COVID-19 related information at the county level.

 Local Government Resources